lpapailiou/neuralnetwork/README.md

 If you like to change the colors, you can do so by setting a custom color palette.

-    NNColorPalette colors = new NNColorPalette(
+    NNGraphColor colors = new NNGraphColor(
         WHITESMOKE,                                 // background color
         BLACK,                                      // node color
         BLACK,                                      // line color